albertchanged/Flickthr/README.md

 ## How to use it

-In your terminal or command line, type
+In your terminal or command line (CL), type
 1. `git clone https://github.com/albertchanged/Flickthr.git`
 2. `cd Flickthr`
 3. `npm run start`
-...Then create a new terminal tab within the same directory
+⋅⋅⋅Then create a new terminal / CL tab within the same directory
-4. `npm run build` and wait for that to finish
+4. `npm run build` (in the new tab) and wait for that to finish

 Once both `npm run`'s have completed, go to your browser and
 1. Navigate to `localhost:8080`